Max Reger

 Johann Baptist Joseph Maximilian Reger (19 March 1873 – 11 May 1916) was a German composer, pianist, organist, conductor, and academic teacher.
-He worked as a concert pianist, as a musical director at the Leipzig University Church, as a professor at the Royal Conservatory in Leipzig, and as a music director at the court of Duke Georg II of Saxe-Meiningen.
+He worked as a concert pianist, a musical director at the Leipzig University Church, a professor at the Royal Conservatory in Leipzig, and a music director at the court of George II, Duke of Saxe-Meiningen.

 Reger first composed mainly Lieder, chamber music, choral music and works for piano and organ.
 He later turned to orchestral compositions, such as the popular Variations and Fugue on a Theme by Mozart (1914), and to works for choir and orchestra such as Gesang der Verklärten (1903), Der 100.
 Psalm (1909), Der Einsiedler and the Hebbel Requiem (both 1915).

 Biography

 Born in Brand, Bavaria, Reger was the first child of Josef Reger, a school teacher and amateur musician, and his wife Katharina Philomena.
 The devout Catholic family moved to Weiden in 1874.
 Max had only one sister, Emma, after three other siblings died in childhood.
 When he turned five, Reger learned organ, violin and cello from his father and piano from his mother.
 From 1884 to 1889, Reger took piano and organ lessons from Adalbert Lindner, one of his father's students.
 During this time, he frequently acted as substitute organist for Lindner in the parish church of the city.
 In 1886, Reger entered into the Royal Preparatory School according to his parents' wishes to prepare for a teaching profession.

 In 1888, Reger was invited by his uncle Johann Baptist Ulrich to visit the Bayreuth Festival, where he heard Richard Wagner's operas Die Meistersinger von Nürnberg and Parsifal.
 This left a deep impression and made Reger decide to pursue a music career.
 In late summer of that year, Reger wrote his first major composition, the Overture in B minor, an unpublished work for orchestra with 120 pages.
 Lindner sent the score to Hugo Riemann, who replied positively but warned him against Wagner's influence and to write melodies instead of motifs.
 Reger finished the preparatory school in June 1889.
 Also that year, he composed a Scherzo for string quartet and flute in G minor, a three movement string quartet in D minor, and a Largo for violin and piano.
 At his father's request, he sent the latter two works to composer Josef Rheinberger, a professor at the University of Music and Performing Arts Munich, who recognized his talents.
 Reger eventually sought a career in music despite his father's concerns.

 In 1890, Reger began studying music theory with Riemann in Sondershausen, then piano and theory in Wiesbaden.
 The first compositions to which he assigned opus numbers were chamber music and Lieder.
 A concert pianist himself, he composed works for both piano and organ.
 His first work for choir and piano to which he assigned an opus number was Drei Chöre (1892).